sonalrajsr/Age-Gender_Prediction/README.md

 cd image-gender-age-prediction

 ```
-- Make a folder directory of the model.
+- Make a folder directory for storing model with name 'model'.
 And copy the trained model in it.
 - My trained model link or You can train your model from the collab File.
 ```bash
 https://drive.google.com/file/d/11AmGIaK-rGP3AgI5mbtFhAUOqZuaYfXO/view?usp=sharing